pingcap/docs-cn/ticdc/manage-ticdc.md

 - ① Execute the `changefeed pause` command
 - ② Execute the `changefeed resume` command to resume the replication task
-- ③ Recoverable errors occur during the `changefeed` operation
+- ③ Recoverable errors occur during the `changefeed` operation, and the operation is resumed automatically.
 - ④ Execute the `changefeed resume` command to resume the replication task
 - ⑤ Recoverable errors occur during the `changefeed` operation
-- ⑥ The replication task has reached the preset `TargetTs`, and the replication is automatically stopped.
+- ⑥ `changefeed` has reached the preset `TargetTs`, and the replication is automatically stopped.
+- ⑦ `changefeed` suspended longer than the duration specified by `gc-ttl`, and cannot be resumed.
+- ⑧ `changefeed` experienced an unrecoverable error when trying to execute automatic recovery.

 #### Create a replication task